'One person is too many': Tulsa shoe repairman found dead under east Tulsa overpass after days of frigid weather

 Although he suffered increasing depression, anxiety and schizophrenia, Nelson was kind and generous, Loeza said; always willing to help out a fellow man.

-Since his death, she’s heard from former employers and their families, offering their thanks for all his years of hard work.
+Since his death, she’s heard from former employers and their families offering their thanks for all his years of hard work.

 And she remembers several times in her youth when her father would scoop up her and her siblings along with food, hats or gloves and travel downtown to minister to the homeless population.